marshareb/ramsey/readme.md

 ## Terminology

-Clique: We say that we have a k-clique if there is a subset of nodes of size k such that each node is adjacent to each other node in the clique.
+**Clique:** We say that we have a k-clique if there is a subset of nodes of size k such that each node is adjacent to each other node in the clique.

-Fitness: A measure of distance from our goal, which is to have 0 k-cliques.
+**Fitness:** A measure of distance from our goal, which is to have 0 k-cliques.

-Standard Fitness: It measures the distance from our goal by checking the difference between the number of k-cliques of the graph and it's complement.
+**Standard Fitness:** It measures the distance from our goal by checking the difference between the number of k-cliques of the graph and it's complement.

-Symmetric Fitness: It measure the distance from our goal by ensuring that the graph and its complement are symmetric for all cliques up to k, and then measures the difference of the k-cliques between the graph and its complement.
+**Symmetric Fitness:** It measure the distance from our goal by ensuring that the graph and its complement are symmetric for all cliques up to k, and then measures the difference of the k-cliques between the graph and its complement.

-Mutation: A toggle of some attribute on the graph.
+**Mutation:** A toggle of some attribute on the graph.
 In our case, it generally has to do with some collection of edges.

-Standard Mutation: Toggling a single edge on a graph.
+**Standard Mutation:** Toggles a single edge on a graph.

-Clique Mutation: Toggling an entire clique on a graph.
+**Clique Mutation:** Toggles an entire clique on a graph.

-DNA: A boolean bit which models the edges of a graph.
+**DNA:** A boolean bit which models the edges of a graph.
 The format for the DNA bit in our program is it starts from (0,0) and goes through all combinations of nodes, where it is of the form (i,j) where i < j, and there are no repeated edges.

-EXAMPLE: For a graph of size 3 which has the edge list [(0,1), (1,2)], we have [True, False, True] <-> [(0,1), (0,2), (1,2)]
+For example, for a graph of size 3 which has the edge list [(0,1), (1,2)], we have

+[True, False, True] <-> [(0,1), (0,2), (1,2)]

 ## Use